saucecontrol/Blake2Fast/readme.md

 |             NSec(7) |     3145728 |  2,561,597.0 ns |     25,735.378 ns |     1,410.6429 ns |         - |         - |         - |       112 B |
 ```

 * (1) `Blake2Sharp` is the reference C# BLAKE2b implementation from the [official BLAKE2 repo](https://github.com/BLAKE2/BLAKE2).
-This version is not published to Nuget, so the source is included in the benchmark project directly.
+This version is not published to NuGet, so the source is included in the benchmark project directly.
 * (2) `ByteTerrace.Maths.Cryptography.Blake2` version 0.0.4.
-This package also includes a BLAKE2s implementation, but it crashed on the 3268 byte and 3KiB inputs, so it is included only in the BLAKE2b benchmark.
+This package also includes a BLAKE2s implementation, but it crashed on the 3268 byte and 3MiB inputs, so it is included only in the BLAKE2b benchmark.
 * (3) `System.Data.HashFunction.Blake2` version 2.0.0.
 BLAKE2b only.
 * (4) `Konscious.Security.Cryptography.Blake2` version 1.0.9.
 BLAKE2b only.
 * (5) `Isopoh.Cryptography.Blake2b` version 1.1.2.
 * (6) `Blake2Core` version 1.0.0.
 This package contains the reference Blake2Sharp code compiled as a debug (unoptimized) build.
 BenchmarkDotNet errors in such cases, so the settings were overridden to allow this library to run.
 * (7) `NSec.Cryptography` 19.5.0.
-This implementation of BLAKE2 is not RFC-compliant in that it does not allow digest sizes less than 16 bytes.
+This implementation of BLAKE2b is not RFC-compliant in that it does not allow digest sizes less than 32 bytes.
 This library forwards to a referenced native library (libsodium), which contains an AVX2 implementation of BLAKE2b.

-### Blake2Fast vs other BLAKE2s implementations available on Nuget
+### Blake2Fast vs other BLAKE2s implementations available on NuGet

 ```
 |              Method | Data Length |           Mean |          Error |         StdDev |  Gen 0 | Gen 1 | Gen 2 | Allocated |